What is hemolytic uremic syndrome?

 How is hemolytic uremic syndrome treated?

 Children recover more easily than adults with the disease.
-More than 85 percent of patients with the most common form of HUS recover complete kidney function.
+More than 85% of patients with the most common form of HUS recover complete kidney function.
 However, even with full recovery, high blood pressure or other kidney problems may affect the patient in the future.

 What are the complications of hemolytic uremic syndrome?